npg70/galbreath-old/people/galbreath-robert-1778.md

 > Baltimore, MD on Sept 26, 1817.
 The family came across country to Pittsburgh, PA with oxen and cart, then
 > down the Ohio River by flat boat to settle near Neville, Cleremont[sic] Co, Ohio where Robert took up farming.

-It is unclear what triggered this, or why Clermont County.
+It is unclear what triggered this.
+TBD: Perhaps he sold the farm to his younger sister Catherine (who married James Greelees)?

+And why Clermont, Ohio?
+TBD: McNair connection.

+The date of entry at the Port of Baltimore has not been confirmed since:
+* Baltimore did not keep records of immigration until much later
+* Earlier commercial records are indexed by boat name, not date.

 Children of Robert and Katharine (Harvie) Galbreath, baptized in Campbeltown except the last two:[^children]